WordPress Command Line Interface

 wp user add <username> <user-email>

-This command will allow you to add a user to the database, and then will return a password which may be used to log into the WordPress dashboard with.
-The --role flag may be used to assign a role at creation such as in the example below.
+This command will allow you to add a user to the database, and then will return a password that may be used to log into the WordPress dashboard.
+The --role flag may be used to assign a role at creation, such as in the example below.
 Example usage:

 Success: Created user 4.